Civil rights movement: Northern Ireland

-White moderates
+White "status quo" Southerners

-A majority of White Southerners have been estimated to have neither supported or resisted the civil rights movement.
+A majority of White Southerners have been estimated to have been opposed to the civil rights movement and racial equality, though most did not engage in violence or join the clan.
 Many did not enjoy the idea of expanding civil rights but were uncomfortable with the language and often violent tactics used by those who resisted the civil rights movement as part of the Massive resistance.
 Many only reacted to the movement once forced to by their changing environment, and when they did their response was usually whatever they felt would disturb their daily life the least.
 Most of their personal reactions, whether eventually in support or resistance were not in extreme.